danylevych/AnaHiePro/README.md

 ### Models

-AnaHiePro has two types of models that you can use for automatic solve setted problem - `Model` and `VaryDepthModel`.
+AnaHiePro has two types of models that you can use to automatically solve the set problems: `Model` and `VaryDepthModel`.

 #### Differences between `Model` and `VaryDepthModel`

-This two classes are called for solve different types of problem.
-To be honest `VaryDepthModel` is used for problems with different depth such as at the image down below.
+These two classes are designed to solve different types of problems.
+Specifically, `VaryDepthModel` is used for problems with varying depths, as shown in the image below.

 ![example](assets/img/varydepthmodel.png)

-At that time the `Model` can solve problems which have hierarchy with the same depth of each children for them (look at the next picture).
+On the other hand, `Model` can solve problems that have a hierarchy with the same depth for each child, as illustrated in the next picture.

 ![example](assets/img/normalmodel.png)

 #### About Models

-Each model classes, which AnaHiePro has, have the methods which is described down below.
+Each model class in AnaHiePro has methods that are described below.

 | Method Name       | Description                                       |
 |-------------------|---------------------------------------------------|